Here Be Dragons Episode 6

 It was done.
 It wasn’t his best speech: his voice had wobbled and it had come out in a rush; but it was out in the open.
 It was time to observe the experiment’s result.
 Like they were reagents mixing in a retort, he studied Zubin and Father minutely for their reactions.

-Father hissed with a sudden intake of air and swivelled to glare at Zubin, who turned away in white-faced embarrassment.
+Father hissed and swivelled to glare at Zubin, who turned away in white-faced embarrassment.

-“By Aloysia!”
-Prentyze flinched at Flammia’s outburst as she surged to her feet, everyone’s eyes on her in shock.
-Her flaring nostrils and flaming weals twisted her beautiful face into the demonic expression of an ancestral shaman mask, repelling him as if he were the malevolent spirit which it warded.
+She surged to her feet in fury, everyone’s eyes on her in shock.
+Her flaring nostrils and flaming weals now resembled the demonic expression of an ancestral shaman mask, repelling Prentyze as if he were the malevolent spirit against which it warded.
 He wanted to crawl under his writing desk to escape her withering scowl.

 The sharp edge was back in her voice; she was almost shouting.
 “You’re even more pathetic than I thought.
 So that would make you a bookworm AND a Barys cultist?”

-She backed away from him as if repelled by his presence.
+She backed away from him.
 “You know what?
-You can choke on your dusty papers, for all I care.
-I hope your evil cult’s scholars … name a smelly weed after you!”
+You .. you can choke on your dusty papers, for all I care.
+I hope your evil cult’s scholars … name a … a smelly weed after you!”

 As insults went it wasn’t the best, but her passion delivered it with force.
-He recoiled in the bright pain of rejection as she pulled her helm over her head, slamming it down into place.
+He recoiled as she pulled her helm over her head and slammed it down into place.
 He caught a last glimpse of her eyes through the helm’s lenses; they accused him, but of what?
-As the helm locked into the suit’s swivelling seal, its brow-mounted light ignited like a dazzling third eye which skewered Prentyze and obscured her reproachful expression.
-She snatched up her lance and stormed off further down-slope, stopping after a few paces, chest heaving.
+As the helm locked into the suit’s swivelling seal, its crown-light ignited like a dazzling third eye which skewered Prentyze and obscured her reproachful expression.
+She snatched up her lance and stormed off further down-slope, slipping once, then stopped after a few paces, shoulders heaving.

 What had he done?